Swedfund International

 Private Equity Round in 2018

-Snapper Hill Clinic is a prominent healthcare provider located in Monrovia, Liberia, and operates the largest private outpatient facility in the capital.
-It has a historical significance as the only private clinic that remained operational during Liberia’s civil wars, continuing to serve the local population amidst challenging healthcare conditions.
-The clinic offers a range of services, including general physician diagnoses, referrals, minor surgical procedures, prescriptions, and access to an internal pharmacy and laboratory.
-By providing these essential clinical services, Snapper Hill Clinic enables patients to receive effective and affordable healthcare within a resource-limited environment.
+Snapper Hill Clinic is a prominent healthcare provider based in Liberia, operating the largest private outpatient facility in the capital city of Monrovia.
+Historically significant, it was the only private clinic to remain operational during Liberia's civil wars, demonstrating resilience in a challenging environment where health services are limited.
+The clinic offers a range of clinical services, including general physician diagnoses, referrals, minor surgical procedures, prescriptions, and access to an internal pharmacy and laboratory.
+By providing these essential services, Snapper Hill Clinic aims to deliver cost-effective and quality healthcare to the Monrovian population, addressing a critical need in the region.

 Access Bank